appcoders/mailcowtools/addMailboxes/README.md

 node addMailboxes.js -i ./myimportlist -a XXXXX-ZZZZZZ-TTTTT-YYYYY-SSSSS -e -s https://mailcow.example.com
 ```

-or if you use precompiled binaries:
+or if you use [precompiled binaries](https://github.com/appcoders/mailcowtools/releases):

 ```
-addMailboxes-{platform} -i ./myimportlist -a XXXXX-ZZZZZZ-TTTTT-YYYYY-SSSSS -e -s https://mailcow.example.com
+addMailboxes-{version}-{platform} -i ./myimportlist -a XXXXX-ZZZZZZ-TTTTT-YYYYY-SSSSS -e -s https://mailcow.example.com
 ```

 Use -e to stop on the first error that occurs.